Pruned cellular free resolutions of monomial ideals: Pruning the Taylor resolution

-\begin{remark} The following situation could happen: an edge ${\sigma} \lra{\sigma + \varepsilon_j}$, that would be pruned at step $(j)$ of Algorithm \ref{alg1}, may not be pruned at step $(j)$ of Algorithm \ref{alg3} because one face $\tau > \sigma$ survives at this step.
-But $\tau$ may be pruned in a posterior step.
-In this case, due to the fact that $X_{\cA_S}$ is simplicial, we may apply Algorithm \ref{alg3} once again, with the set of edges $E_{X_{\cA_S}}$ as input intead of $E_{X_{\tt Taylor}}$.
-The edge ${\sigma} \lra{\sigma + \varepsilon_j}$ will be pruned during this second iteration and we will get a smaller simplicial resolution.
+\begin{remark} It could be the case that the simplicial pruned resolution that we obtain with Algorithm \ref{alg3} may admit further refinement.
+This happens when an edge ${\sigma + \varepsilon_j} \lra{\sigma }$, that would be pruned at step $(j)$ of Algorithm \ref{alg1}, may not be pruned at step $(j)$ of Algorithm \ref{alg3} because there is a face $\tau > \sigma$ that survives at this step but this face $\tau$ is pruned in a posterior step.
+In this case we may apply Algorithm \ref{alg3} once again, with the set of edges $E_{X_{\cA_S}}$ as input instead of $E_{X_{\tt Taylor}}$, in order to prune the edge ${\sigma + \varepsilon_j } \lra{\sigma }$.
+Indeed we may repeat Algorithm \ref{alg3} until we have nothing left to prune.
 We will observe this phenomenon later in Example \ref{ex5path5cycle} contructing the simplicial pruned resolution of the 5-cycle.

 \end{remark}